Satellite Quantum Communications: Fundamental Bounds and Practical Security: Composable finite-size security for satellite CV-QKD

-By definition, \textquotedblleft per use\textquotedblright\ means per use of the quantum communication channel, occurring within $1$ radiant.
-When we plug a clock $C=5~$MHz, we have a rate of $R_{\text{orb}}^{\text{down}}\simeq205$ kbits/s during night time, and $R_{\text{orb}}^{\text{down}}\simeq102$ kbits/s during clear day time.
-Accounting for the time for quantum communication ($200~$s), each night-time zenith-crossing passage distributes $\simeq 4.1\times10^{7}$ secret bits, while a day-time zenith-crossing passage distributes $\simeq2\times10^{7}$ secret bits.
-Considering that, within $24$~hours, there will be other non-zenith-crossing passages (exploitable for QKD), the above estimates lowerbound the number of bits that can be distributed per day via night- and day-time operation.
+Here \textquotedblleft per use\textquotedblright\ means per use of the quantum communication channel, occurring within $1$ radiant.
+When we plug a clock $C=10~$MHz, we have a rate of $R_{\text{orb}}^{\text{down}}\simeq307$ kbits/s during night time, and $R_{\text{orb}}^{\text{down}}\simeq304$ kbits/s during day time.
+Accounting for the time of the quantum communication ($200~$s), each night-time zenith-crossing passage distributes $\simeq6.13\times10^{7}$ secret bits, while a day-time zenith-crossing passage distributes $\simeq 6.08\times10^{7}$ secret bits.
+Considering that, within $24$~hours, there will also be \textit{non}-zenith-crossing passages (exploitable for QKD), the above estimates lowerbound the number of bits that can be distributed per day via night- and day-time operation.
+(Alternatively, in a less-performant hardware, the other passages can be used for data processing by the parties).

-Let us remark that the day-time performances can be improved by using a narrower filter, corresponding to a narrower bandwidth for the TLO pulses (see Sec.~\ref{NoiseFILTERsection}).
-For a $50~$MHz bandwidth around $800$~nm, i.e., an effective filter of $\Delta\lambda=0.1~$pm, we have that background thermal noise becomes negligible and the day-time performance (with both clear or cloudy sky) approximates the night-time performance.
-This implies that the dashed curve in Fig.~\ref{OrbitalDOWN} collapses to the upper solid curve, and that the upper value in Eq.~(\ref{LBprimo}) is achievable for clear-day-time dowlink.
-The suppression of noise is so strong that the same collapse into night-time values would happen if we considered day-time downlink with cloudy sky.

-Now consider uplink during night time.
-As we can see from Fig.~\ref{RatesConfigsPic}, the $1$-radiant rate is positive at reasonable LEO\ altitudes but clearly requires a more demanding setup compared to those for downlink.
-As we have already discussed, the main reason for this inferior performance is the non-trivial effect of atmospheric turbulence, which affects the start of the transmission in this configuration.
-Such turbulence increases during the day, which is why we cannot match the night-time up-link performance by reducing the background noise filter from $1$~nm to $0.1$~pm during day-time operation.
+Now consider uplink to a satellite in the sub-LEO region.
+We take $h=103$~km, just after the K\'{a}rm\'{a}n line.
+As we have already mentioned, the main reason for the inferior performance in uplink is the non-trivial effect of the atmospheric turbulence, with bigger impact during the day.
+We consider the rate $R(\theta)$ of Eq.~(\ref{ratePOSTS}) for the case of a pilot-guided post-selected heterodyne protocol with LLO, specified for night-time and day-time uplink.
+We assume the protocol parameters given in Table~\ref{tablePARAMETERS} for collective attacks, and the physical parameters in Table~\ref{tableMODELS}, where we assume the more demanding setup~$3$.
+The values for the modulation $\mu$ and the threshold $f_{\text{th}}$ are chosen to maximize the lowest rate ($R_{1\text{-rad}}$).
+In particular, we choose $\mu=6.5$ and $f_{\text{th}}=0.74$.